The page has been translated by Gen AI.

 • Up to 2 backup copies can be created

-• Backup copies and replicas cannot be used
+• Backup copies and replicas are not available

-More > Snapshot RecoveryRecover volume with the latest snapshot in Available state
+More > Snapshot RecoveryRecover the volume using the latest snapshot in Available state

-More > File-level RestoreEnable file-level restore function within snapshots
+More > File-level recoveryEnable file-level recovery within snapshots

 Disk backup cannot be used with high-performance SSD disk types.

-On the File Storage List page, you can view detailed information of the selected resource and, if necessary, edit the information.
+On the File Storage List page, you can view detailed information of the selected resource and edit the information if needed.

 CategoryDetailed description